Do ATV and Motocross Helmets Expire? How Long Do They Last?

 I bought my first ATV and motocross-style helmet back in 2004.
-Since then, it’s gotten company by an ever-increasing number of new ones, but I still keep my old helmets sitting on the shelf.
-I’ve heard some people say not to use an old helmet as it’s no longer safe.
-Out of curiosity, I researched how long a helmet is supposed to last and when it’s time to replace it with a new one.
+Since then, it’s been joined by an ever-increasing number of new ones, but I still keep my old helmets sitting on the shelf.

 ATV and motocross helmets do not have a set expiration date.
-Still, helmet manufacturers and certification organizations recommend replacing them after three to five years of normal use, or seven years after the manufacturing date.
+Still, helmet manufacturers and certification organizations recommend replacing them after three to five years of regular use or seven years after the manufacturing date.
 A helmet that was in a crash should be replaced immediately.

-On various forums on-line, you will find a wide range of different opinions on when to replace a helmet.
+On various online forums, you will find a wide range of opinions on when to replace a helmet.
 While personal opinions are fine, I was looking for hard facts.
 One should assume that helmet manufacturers know just about all there is to know about helmets.
 But to keep things as objective as possible, I also looked up information from independent resources that do not sell helmets, such as helmet certification organizations and other relevant studies.

 Ultimately it will be up to you to decide.
 When in doubt, always follow the manufacturer’s advice and the organization that has certified your helmet.